 Seen, Heard AND Welcomed

 It is common to hear, “I wish we had more young families in the congregation”.
 The idea of providing young adults and their children with a church community is a worthy one and it does, at times, seem elusive.
-Does your congregation have a child-friendly culture or does it send the unspoken ‘no kids here’ message.
+Does your congregation have a child-friendly culture or does it send the unspoken ‘no kids here’ message?
 Children that feel welcomed by; child friendly content, activity packs that will allow for some quiet play, adults who take the time to get to know them, smiles and people who are genuinely grateful for the restlessness of children, are more likely to want to come to church, to understand it as something they want to do.
-In turn, these children are more likely going to grow up as regular attenders.
+In turn, these children are more likely going to grow up as regular attendees.
 This is a good time of year to ask yourself, “Are we really as welcoming to young families as we tell ourselves we are?”
-Read Is yours a Kid-Friendly Church?

 AGM, CUC, APC, CRE, YA, ARE, DRE and more – Oh My!